vaelentine/weather-app/README.md

 4. Install app and dependencies.
 - run `npm install`

+### ⚠️  Note that if you skip step 3
+- you will see a warning banner on loading the app ❗
+- and the app snapshot test will fail 💣
+- (For testing purposes, feel free to use my api key REACT_APP_WEATHER_API_KEY=9b1d1757d00d6749255000675acc1e01)

 ## Running the app:
 Provided you did all of the prerequisites, you should now be able to run commands: